k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: don't allow non-artifact sacrifice gifts to spawn with erosion
 - Prevent certain items from random erosion
 - Fix: monsters could jump into poly traps when trapped
+- Fix: suppress Hand of Vecna cold-based attack if target is already dead